When it's so hot that all you want to be is naked, a floaty kaftan-style cover up is the next best thing.

 Start your side seams about 10" down from the shoulder, and approximately 20-30" apart from each other, dependent on your bust measurement.
 You'll want to allow about 6" - 10" of ease onto your bust measurement.
 My side seams were 21" apart, giving me a total finished bust measurement of 42"; my bust is 34".

-This construction creates a kimono sleeve that continues down the side seam like wings.
+This construction creates a grown-on sleeve that continues down the side seam like wings.

 The last thing we need to do, and the fiddliest part of this project, is create the casing for the waist tie.

-Prep the casing by cutting a long strip of fabric 1 1/2" wide and long enough to encircle the waistline of the kaftan, with a little extra to overlap.
+Prep the casing by cutting a long strip of fabric 1 1/2" wide and long enough to encircle the waistline, with a little extra to overlap.
 Fold and press the raw edges in by 1/4".

-With your kaftan inside out, pin the casing into place along your desired waistline.
+With your garment inside out, pin the casing into place along your desired waistline.

 Where the two ends overlap, fold the short raw edge in for a neat finish.
 Top stitch the casing into place along both folded edges.
 You will have to stop your stitching when you get to the side seams and restart on the other side so as not to trap the "wings".